NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 :warning: **Warning:** If both the `fsx_id` and `svm_id` tags are set, the `svm_id` tag will be used and the fsx_id will be silently ignored.

+Also note that the secret value will be a JSON object with the following fields:
+- `username` - The username will either be set to 'fsxadmin' or 'vsadmin' depending on whether the `fsx_id` or `svm_id` tag is set.
+- `password` - The password associated with the username.

 ##### Step 3.2 - Enable rotation feature
 Click on the Rotation tab and then click on the "Edit rotation" button.
 That should bring up a pop-up window.
 Click on the "Automatic rotation" slider to enable the feature and then configure